aralph/aralph.github.io/index.md

 # About Me

 I am a Machine Learning engineer based in Switzerland.
-I'm interested in Computer Vision, Robotics, and building real-time software systems.
+I'm interested in Computer Vision, Robotics Perception, and building real-time software systems.

+I am an active member of Swiss organisations that support reason, science and freethought.

 <div class="contact-links">
   <!--a href="mailto:your.email@example.com" class="contact-link">Email</a> -->